nimobeeren/strands-solver/README.md

 Number of words: 7
 ```

-The solution of this puzzle can be visualized as:
+The goal is then to find this solution:

 <img alt="The same grid of letters as earlier, with the word LEADERSHIP highlighted in yellow and the words BOSS, CHIEF, DIRECTOR, MANAGE, SUPERVISOR and HEARD highlighted in blue." src="./assets/example_solution.png" width="300" />